Advertising Tips for Black Friday and Cyber Monday Campaigns

 As a result, brands must actively equip themselves with plans, resources, and information and prepare for the digital holiday shopping rush.
-To guarantee a positive customer experience, use this checklist to finalize your logistics, inventory, shipping, and packaging well in advance.
+To guarantee a positive customer experience, use these holiday shipping tips to finalize your logistics, inventory, shipping, and packaging well in advance.

 To help you keep track of your holiday marketing planning:

 With a mid-October Prime Day ready to kick-off the holiday shopping season, you’ll want to make sure your best-selling items remain in stock through December.
 Prepare by taking an analytical eye to historical data.
 Though shopping trends of 2020 will likely differ from those of yesteryears, old data can help you gauge which products will sell out and which ones may flop.